Guscal/nuke-Version-Up-script/README.md

 just a  autosave tool that versions up your script with a set time variable

-VersionUp12 is for nuke 12
+versionUp12 is for nuke 12
 versionUP nuke 13 or later

+Install instructions

+just place it on your .nuke folder and  in the menu.pu add the line import versionUp or versionUp12